• Marcia Lynn Sells, Esq., Dean of Students

 Click here to visit the HLS Student Journals page

 Yvonne Smith manages the Board of Student Advisers (BSA).
 The BSA is a student organization charged with providing several essential services to the Harvard Law School community.
 The members of the BSA serve as teaching assistants in the First Year Legal Research and Writing Program, and as academic and pastoral advisers to members of the first-year class.
-Yvonne oversees and monitors and manages the committees that perform the functions of the BSA, including Upper Round Ames, Orientation, First Year Ames, Williston and Course Evaluations.
-Yvonne has worked at Harvard Law School since 1987.
+Yvonne oversees and monitors and manages the committees that perform the functions of the BSA, including Upper Round Ames, Orientation, and First Year Ames.
+Yvonne was a 2016 recipient of the Dean’s Award for Excellence.
+She has worked at Harvard Law School since 1987.

 Marla Allisan JD, LICSW is a clinical social worker with HUHS dedicated to Harvard Law School.
 Based in CAMHS/Pound Hall, Marla helps law students with skill-building in relationships, coping with personal and family issues, integrating personal and professional identities and finding resolutions to impediments to achieving goals.
 Marla is also an actively licensed attorney and senior advisor to an adoption agency.
 She received her BA in psychology and women’s studies from Mount Holyoke College, her law degree from Northeastern University School of Law and her masters of social work degree from Smith College School for Social Work.
 In her spare time, Marla enjoys playing piano duets, making art and thinking about how interdisciplinary thinking in the mediation/negotiation field can contribute to peace.
 Appointments with Marla can be made through HUHS Counseling and Mental Health Services, 617-495-2042.